Sunjaieks/checkout-proxy/README.md

     *   Download root CA certificate by opening [Help] window of this APP and then click download link on the top of the window
     *   Import `checkout-proxy-rootCA.crt` into your operating system's trusted root certificate authorities store.
         *   **macOS:** Open any command line tool. execute `sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain ~/Downloads/checkout-proxy-rootCA.crt` (replace `~/Downloads/` with the actual path to the certificate).
 And then enter your password when prompted.
+            * or you can import the certificate manually:
+                *   Open `Keychain Access` application.
+From MacOS15, Apple moved `Keychain Access` from `/System/Applications/Utilities/Keychain\ Access.app` to another place, you can open it by executing `open /System/Library/CoreServices/Applications/Keychain\ Access.app` in command line tool.
+                *   Drag and drop `checkout-proxy-rootCA.crt` into the `System` keychain.
+                *   Find the certificate in the list, double-click it.
+                *   Expand the `Trust` section, set `When using this certificate` to `Always Trust`, and close the dialog.
         *   **Windows:** double click `checkout-proxy-rootCA.crt` you downloaded --> click `Install Certificate` --> click `Next` --> select `Place all certificates in the following store` --> click `Browse...` --> select `Trusted Root Certification Authorities` --> click `OK` --> click `Next` --> click `Finish`.
 You may need to restart your browser.

 2.  **Browser Configuration:**